Namedy Castle: 20th and 21st centuries

-Finally, Prince Karl Anton of Hohenzollern-Sigmaringen bought the castle in 1909 and gave its todays (2021) look.
+Finally, Prince Karl Anton of Hohenzollern-Sigmaringen bought the castle in 1909 and gave its today's (2021) look.
 Karl-Anton was a lieutenant general in the service of the kingdom of Prussia, married to Princess Joséphine Caroline of Belgium, who was a sister of King Albert I of Belgium.
 The couple loved Namedy which also had the advantage of being equidistant to the home towns of both families: Brussels and Sigmaringen.
 The couple added a hall of mirrors to the castle, flanked by 2 corner towers.

 During World War I, Princess Josephine sat up a hospital within the hall of mirrors, while Karl-Anton participated in the chaos of that terrible war.
-When he returned home to Namedy in 1918, he found the castle occupied by American soldiers who, at that time, showed their hostility towards him and towards the castle’s interior.
-He died in Namedy in 1919 at the age of 51, as a result of his ill health as a result of his war service on several fronts.
+When he returned home to Namedy in 1918, he found the castle occupied by American soldiers who, at that time, showed their hostility towards him and towards the castle's interior.
+He died in Namedy in 1919 at the age of 51, as a result of his ill health caused by his war service on several fronts.

-Karl-Anton’s son, Albrecht, Prince of Hohenzollern, took over and dealt with the necessary restorations of the castle.
+Karl-Anton's son, Albrecht, Prince of Hohenzollern, took over and dealt with the necessary restorations of the castle.

 In 1988 the grandson of Karl-Anton, Godehard Prince of Hohenzollern, developed the castle into a cultural centre.
 Since his death in 2001 it has been in the care of his widow, Princess Heide of Hohenzollern.
 The cultural programme includes concerts, theatrical performances and art exhibitions, for example, the "Kultursommer Rheinland-Pfalz" (Summer of Culture) event.
 Namedy Castle and its castle park can also be used for various private celebrations and professional events.